Richard Evans Schultes Research Award

 2. In addition, an email message from the applicant’s major advisor confirming current MS, PhD or Post-doc status should be sent to email@example.com.
 Additional testimonials or letters of recommendation are no longer accepted as part of award proposals.

-Submit Your Application - Deadline March 30, 2022 (Midnight Pacific Time)
+Submit Your Application - Deadline To Be Determined (Midnight Pacific Time)

 Please feel free to email firstname.lastname@example.org with any questions about the award and application process.

 Applicants will be judged by an ad-hoc committee of Society members.
 Applicants will be notified of their award status by June 30 of each year.

 Successful proposals convincingly describe work that has potential to advance knowledge in ethnobotany and detail an appropriate methodology to accomplish this work.
 They include a brief conceptual background and relevant literature citations that contextualize the importance of the work, a well justified budget request that shows how these award funds will be used (or what part this award will play in a larger project).
 Proposals that include broader impacts, including broadening participation or building capacity in the field of ethnobotany, give-back to local communities, etc., will be more highly rated.
 The most successful proposals contain both a) a plan for novel and exciting work and b) evidence demonstrating that the necessary resources (e.g., training, time, local contacts) are available to successfully implement that plan.

 Within nine months of receiving the award, the recipient will submit a brief (one to two page double-spaced) narrative of their project to be posted on the Society website that include as relevant:

 a) Title of project, year of grant, your name, affiliated organizations,

 b) Contacts made (people & organizations) that were helpful,

 c) Geographic and place names of research locations,

 d) Description of vegetation and terrain,